MansMeg/gavagair/README.md

   tonality(texts = pride_sentence, api_key = api_key, language = "en")
 ```

 The API returns an gavagai tonality api object.
-From this we can extract the document level, senetence level and individual tonality types/ngrams:
+From this we can extract tonality at the document level, at the senetence level and at the token/ngram level:

 ```
 > tonality_document(gavagai_tonality_object)